Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 1.md

 	return lightIntensity * k;
 }
 ```
-I will walk you through the code, but first, let's see how it look:
+I will walk you through the code, but first, let's see how it looks:
 ![Hard shadows](hardShadows.png)

-As you can see this code results in some hard shadows, the result of our "yes" or "no" answer to the shadow question.
+As you can see, this code results in some hard shadows because of our "yes" or "no" answer to the shadow question.
-After we get all the common variables, such as the normal, intersection point for our hit, as well as the distance and direction to the point light we compute the lambertian cosine law which states that the intensity of light reflected off a surface is proportional to the cosine of the angle between the incident light and the surface normal, or in this case the dot product, because it is the same thing.
+After we get all the common variables, such as the normal, intersection point for our hit, as well as the distance and direction to the point light, we compute the ***lambertian cosine law***, which states that the intensity of light reflected off a surface is proportional to the cosine of the angle between the incident light and the surface normal, or in this case, the dot product (it's the same thing and also faster to compute).

 ---